-Upon signing the lease agreement (as discussed in Note 3), the landlord required a security deposit of \$194,316 due in the form of a letter of credit.
+Upon signing the new lease agreement (discussed in Note 3), the landlord required a security deposit of \$194,316 due in the form of a letter of credit.
 DG was responsible for \$123,316 and the co-tenant was responsible for the remaining \$71,000 (initial contribution).
 The entire letter of credit was established by DG and is held in cash and cash equivalents in the accompanying Statements of Financial Position.

 The tenants shall deliver to landlord a consent to an amendment to the letter of credit reducing the amount of the letter of credit.
 On April 17, 2020, the landlord accepted an amendment to the letter of credit.
-As of June 30, 2020 and 2019, the balance of the letter of credit is \$64,772 and \$129,544.
+As of June 30, 2021 and 2020, the balance of the letter of credit is \$64,772 for both years.

 DG is responsible for paying the co-tenant their initial contribution to the letter of credit.
-Remaining amount due by DG to the co-tenant is \$23,667 and \$47,333 as of June 30, 2020 and 2019, respectively.
+Remaining amount due by DG to the co-tenant is \$23,667 as of June 30, 2021 and 2020.

-During fiscal year 2020, DG paid a security deposit in the form of a letter of credit related to the new lease (as discussed in Note 3).
+During fiscal year 2020, DG paid a security deposit in the form of a letter of credit related to the new lease (discussed in Note 3).
 The security deposit, in the amount of \$272,323, is held in cash and cash equivalents in the accompanying Statements of Financial Position.
 DG is responsible for paying the co-tenant their initial contribution to the letter of credit.
-Remaining amount due by DG to the co-tenant is \$136,161 as of June 30, 2020.
+Remaining amount due by DG to the co-tenant is \$136,161 as of June 30, 2021 and 2020.